A BRIEF HISTORY OF CHINA

 During the Shang era slavery was common in China.
 Prisoners of war were made into slaves.
 Human sacrifice was still practiced.
 When a Shang emperor died his servants and slaves either committed suicide or were killed to accompany him into the afterlife.
 Because of the need to capture slaves warfare was common in China.
 After 1200 BC chariots pulled by 2 or 4 horses were used in Chinese warfare.

-However the Shang were overthrown by their neighbours the Zhou about 1022 BC.
+However the Shang were overthrown by their neighbors the Zhou about 1022 BC.
 So began the Zhou dynasty.

 THE ZHOU DYNASTY IN CHINA